developdata/CCIDiploma-Unit3/week_9/README.md

 ### How the internet works
 This is a general video on [how the internet works](http://www.youtube.com/watch?v=eiDcMY6YfEc).
 It talks about the architecture of the intenet and the web protocols.

+### Desiging a slide presentation
+I really like this video, it's about including stories in presentations, but it is also really useful for the overall design.
+How to get the information in the right order and get across what you want to.

+[Catt Small on The Full Story: Presenting Complete Ideas](https://www.youtube.com/watch?v=B3Qj_f1UrmA).
+Really good breakdown on how you can desing the content for slide presentations.